 Whether you are planing a trip to Japan or want to make a good impression, you should definitely do your research.
 Japan has a rich dinning history, especially when it comes to the use of chopsticks.
 In fact, chopsticks have been used in Japan since the Nara period (710-794).
 So, you can understand why there are so many traditions and unwritten rules surrounding the use of chopsticks (はし, hashi).

-True Chopstick Refinement: Things You Should NOT Do With Chopsticks
+Things NOT Do With Chopsticks

 1. Don’t stab your food with your chopsticks